majguo/java-on-azure-samples/README.md

 # Java on Azure Samples

-This repo is for hosting Java on Azure samples developed when engaging with customers.
+This repo is for hosting Java on Azure samples for different user scenarios.

 ## Disaster recovery solutions for WebLogic cluster on Azure VMs